Paisseon/SatellaJailed/README.md

 - Enabled: Enable or disable all features of Satella Jailed.
 - Receipt: Spoof receipts for purchases.
 This works well on iOS 12-13, not so much on 14-15.
 - Observer: Replace the app’s transaction observer with a hacked one
+- Hide Forever: Hide the Satella button until you delete/reinstall the app
 - Apply: Gives options to hide the Satella logo, close the app (i.e., apply your changes), or view Satella Jailed’s source code.

 [1]:	https://github.com/Paisseon/Satella2